 5. Breakfast at Laynes Espresso

 If you are looking for a place to have breakfast, Laynes Espresso is one of the best cafes in Leeds to have a tasty breakfast.
 We tried four different dishes and they were all delicious.
-The place has two floors, but it is not very large and they do not book, so as a recommendation I will tell you to try to arrive soon enough to be able to catch a table, because as being also located near the train station is crowded very often.
+The place has two floors, but it is not very large and they do not book, so as a recommendation I will tell you to try to arrive soon enough to be able to catch a table because is also located near the train station and is crowded very often.